A Guide to Physical Therapy for Knee Pain

 - Gastrocnemius and soleus muscle group (located in the calf)

 These muscle groups work together to move the knee joint.
-At a basic level, the quadriceps muscles straighten the knee, while the hamstring muscles bend the knee.
+The quadriceps muscles straighten the knee at a basic level, while the hamstrings bend the knee.
 Plus, other surrounding muscles play a role in knee stability and function, including the:

-- Iliotibial band (ITB), located on your outer knee up to your outer thigh, connected to the tensor fasciae latae (TFL) muscle (a hip flexor)
+- Iliotibial band (ITB), located on your outer knee up to your outer thigh (and pelvic bones), connected to the tensor fasciae latae (TFL) muscle (a hip flexor)

 - Hip adductors (inner thigh), including the pectineus, adductor magnus, longus and brevis

-There are various signs and symptoms associated with knee problems.
-The most common symptom is pain, which can vary from a dull ache to sharp pain.
+There are various signs and symptoms associated with knee joint problems.
+The most common symptom is local muscle or joint pain, ranging from a dull ache to sharp pain.
 Additionally, it can occur suddenly (acutely) or have a gradual onset (chronic).
 Other symptoms may include:

 - Tenderness to touch